 New Note - Using the Watch

 Refer to the Watch Use section for instructions on recording notes using your Apple Watch.
-We highly recommend learning how to take notes and measurements from the Watch app, as seen in images below, you can touch and hold (force press) from anywhere in the Watch app and easily record a note by speaking, scribbling text or using emojis.
+We highly recommend learning how to take notes and measurements from the Watch app, as seen in images below, you can press and hold from anywhere in the Watch app and easily record a note by speaking, scribbling text or using emojis.
 No need to grab your phone!

 Notes List View